11 Documents Needed to Rent an Apartment [2025]

 If you don't have pay stubs readily available, bank statements can help provide proof of income.
-Bring along at least two months' work of bank documents to show your landlord it's stable.
-Make it easy on your landlord by highlighting all of your paycheck and side hustle income so they don’t have to scan through everything.
+Bring along at least two months' worth of bank statements to show your landlord that your finances are stable.
+Make it easy on your landlord by clearly highlighting any paychecks or other income sources, so they don’t have to review everything.
 They'll appreciate the extra effort, and it will make the process smoother.

-Cities in a competitive market landscape sometimes require both pay stubs and bank statements.
+Cities with a competitive market landscape sometimes require both pay stubs and bank statements.
 It's always better to come over-prepared when signing your next apartment lease.

 3. Offer Letter

 Your new job can supply this information on a document with company letterhead.
-Showing your bank statements is still helpful in proving your past income stability. giving your landlord and property managers greater peace of mind.
+Showing your bank statements is still helpful in proving your past income stability and offer your landlord and property managers greater peace of mind.

 Before you sign a lease for an apartment, you'll need to bring along a document verifying your identity.
-A driver's license, passport, or other proof of legal residency is sufficient.
+A driver's license, passport, or other valid identification is sufficient.

 5. Proof of Renter's Insurance

-Providing a social security number is part of the process when signing a lease.
-Of course, you might feel nervous about handing it out..
+Providing your Social Security number is part of the process when signing a lease.
+Of course, you might feel nervous about handing it out.
 We all know these nine digits should be protected from wandering eyes.
-However, landlords and property managers need a social security number to run a background or a credit check on you.
+However, landlords and property managers need a Social Security number to run a background or a credit check on you.

 7. Credit Report